-Cape Primrose (Streptocarpus hybrida) Indoor Care, Propagation, Problems with Solutions
+Cape Primrose (Streptocarpus hybrida) Indoor Care, Propagation, Problems and Solutions

-Cape Primrose (Streptocarpus hybrida) requires bright indirect light, warm and humid conditions and consistently moist, rich, well-drained, all purpose soil accompanied by fortnightly feeding in the growing season.
+Streptocarpus Cape Primrose requires bright indirect light, warm and humid conditions, and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Streptocarpus hybrida is among the popular flowering plants and bears trumpet-shaped flowers in white, blue, purple, pink and red with prominently-veined throats.
+Streptocarpus hybrida is among favored flowering plants on account of its trumpet-shaped flowers which come in white, blue, purple, pink and red with prominently-veined throats.

-The flowers in Cape Primrose hover or arch above the rosette of coarse, stemless, strap-shaped leaves which are about 8-12 inches long.
+The flowers hover or arch above the rosette of coarse, stemless, strap-shaped leaves which are about 8-12 inches long.

 Cape Primrose, Streptocarpus hybrida